 4/ Surely the individual person-to-person matters the most?

 Yes, and client-directed.
 But we also recognise inner experience, interpersonal AND contextual interplay in forming experience.
 Context gives a more complete scope of understanding and exporation.
 For example, material and environmental conditions are important lenses of understanding.
+We are still client experience centred but just like riding a car signposts and dashboard signals (contextual aspects) may need to be attended to as well.

 5/ I work more humanistically and phenomenologically but your asking me to work out of that frame?